top of page

 Who are the founders of Sigma Chi Psi Sorority?

-Sigma Chi Psi Sorority and Gamma Sigma Gamma Fraternity were founded by Hildra Anna Jean and Stephanie Robinson, both of whom completed their undergraduate studies at traditional brick-and-mortar universities.
+Sigma Chi Psi Sorority and Gamma Sigma Gamma Fraternity were founded by Hildra Anna Jean and Stephanie Robinson-Scott, both of whom completed their undergraduate studies at traditional brick-and-mortar universities.
 Hildra expanded her education through both traditional and online institutions, earning an impressive array of degrees including a bachelor's, two master's, and a Ph.D.
 Her doctoral research was particularly noteworthy, focusing on the effects of online learning environments on social connectedness and isolation among college students.
 It also explored the lack of fraternity and sorority presence in for-profit online universities.

 The concept for the B.T.S.G.
-(Bridging the Social Gap) program originated from a research project Hildra conducted while working as a private contractor for an online university.
-This project shed light on the unique challenges faced by online students, particularly the need for social engagement for successful retention.
-Utilizing the insights gained from her research and independent study, Hildra crafted the B.T.S.G. program.
-This initiative aims to bridge the social gap for online college students, creating a supportive community through the establishment of a sorority and fraternity.
-Sigma Chi Psi Sorority was established in November 2019.
-Following its formation, Hildra collaborated with a former colleague and close friend, Stephanie Robinson, to further develop the sorority.
+(Bridging the Social Gap) program emerged from a research project Hildra conducted while working as a private contractor for an online university.
+This project highlighted the unique challenges faced by online students, particularly the need for social engagement to ensure successful retention.
+Drawing on her research and independent study, Hildra developed an initiative to bridge the social gap for online college students, fostering a supportive community through the establishment of a sorority and fraternity.
+To further develop the sorority, Hildra collaborated with a former colleague and close friend, Stephanie Robinson-Scott, who holds multiple degrees and is an inductee into the Girl Scouts Hall of Fame.
 Hildra first publicly introduced Sigma Chi Psi during her final semester at Strayer University in October 2020, while pursuing her second master's degree.

 Your thesis and dissertation are not only academically valuable but also have potential applications beyond the realm of academia.
 It's worth exploring how you can further utilize your hard work and expertise.
 While numerous individuals publish books or articles based on their dissertations in their respective fields, there is also a growing trend of leveraging this expertise, along with specific projects and research, to create business opportunities.
 To gain a deeper understanding of how your thesis or dissertation can be transformed into a valuable asset in various domains, consider reading this insightful blog article.
-The undeniable value of your thesis or dissertation.
+Blog Article: The undeniable value of your thesis or dissertation.

 Does Sigma Chi Psi Sorority have chapters?